 This aptly titled exhibition defies borders bringing together women artists from all continents into one space in an unprecedented event in the Kenyan art world.

-Before Yony left to continue her journey, she expressed her gratitude for acknowledgment of women in Kenya and Uganda, adding that the Contemporary Gallery at the National Museum of Kenya will be honoring the African participants of Wbb with an unprecedented women’s exhibition at the Museum.
+Before Yony left to continue her journey, she expressed her gratitude for the growing recognition of women artists in Kenya and Uganda.
+The National Museum of Kenya would go on to honor the African participants of WBB with an unprecedented women’s exhibition at the museum.